-4K TVs are everywhere – and they're getting bigger.
-Over the past few years, there's been a resolution revolution as Full HD TVs have become virtually extinct in the face of new, improved 4K TVs.
+4K TVs are everywhere – and they're getting bigger and better.
+Over the past few years, there's been a resolution revolution as Full HD TVs have become virtually extinct to usher in the new era of TV tech and many improved 4K TVs.

-From being a cutting-edge new tech a few years ago, 4K TVs are now the mainstream, accounting for nearly 50% of all TVs shipped worldwide.
-Each has a resolution of 3,840x2,160 pixels, which equates to eight megapixels.
+4K might have been a cutting-edge new TV tech a few years ago, but now 4K TVs are well and truly mainstream, accounting for nearly 50 per cent of all TVs shipped worldwide.
+Each has a resolution of 3,840 X 2,160 pixels, which equates to eight megapixels.
 That's so much more detailed than the paltry two megapixels offered by Full HD TVs.

-So why can some 4K TVs be so thoroughly underwhelming?
+So why are some 4K TVs so thoroughly underwhelming?

-Just because you have a 4K TV, it doesn't mean that everything you watch is in 4K.
-In fact, unless you have an Ultra HD Blu-ray player, have a Premium subscription on Netflix, and/or have 4K TV channels coming into your TV via a 4K set-top box, having a 4K TV makes zero difference to the quality of what you're watching.
-Most of us are effectively blowing-up the same quality video we used to watch.
+That’s because even though you might have a 4K TV, it doesn't mean that everything you watch is in 4K.
+In fact, unless you have an Ultra HD Blu-ray player, a Premium subscription on Netflix, or have 4K TV channels coming into your TV via a 4K set-top box, having a 4K TV makes zero difference to the quality of what you're watching.
+Wha that means is that most of us are effectively blowing-up the same quality video we used to watch.

-Cue 4K upscaling, which all 4K TV have to some extent, to make high-def and standard-def TV channels, DVDs and streaming video look better when they're bigger.
-Here's what you need to know about 4K upscaling when buying a 4K TV.
+This is where 4K upscaling comes in, which all 4K TVs will have to some extent.
+This makes high-definition and standard-definition TV channels, DVDs and streaming video look better when they're bigger.
+Here's everything you need to know about 4K upscaling when buying a 4K TV.

 Why do we need 4K upscaling?

-There's a 'content gap'.
-Although we're now firmly in the 4K TV era, we're certainly not all watching 4K content, and full HD image on a 4K panel won't look better, just bigger, without some clever upscaling.
+Because there's a 'content gap'.
+Although we're now firmly in the 4K TV era, we're certainly not all watching 4K content, and full HD images on a 4K panel won't look better, just bigger, without the help of some clever upscaling.

 "If you've got a full HD picture coming into the TV and if you didn't upscale it, it would take up just a quarter of the screen," says Gavin McCarron, Technical Marketing & Product Planning Manager at Sony Europe.
 "It would be then surrounded by an empty screen.
 What the upscaling process does it to ensure that the picture fills the 4K resolution of the screen."